 Ideally, you’ll want everything you’ll need to take care of the baby kept in one easily accessible bag.
 A diaper bag that you’re able to carry onto the plane and stow under the seat is the best solution.
-The HSD Diaper Bag Backpack for Dad is great, because of its many compartments, diaper changing mat, stroller straps, and large capacity size.
+The HSD Diaper Bag Backpack for Dad (Amazon affiliate link) is great, because of its many compartments, diaper changing mat, stroller straps, and large capacity size.
 It’s big enough to hold supplies for more than 1 child.

 Here are the essentials we recommend packing in your diaper bag:

 - A pacifier

 - A small canister with hot water (allowed by some airlines)